pncit/hub/README.md

 ```
 $hubFunctionsConfigSourceKey = $env:encryptionKey
 ```
-With this method, when creating a com, you can add a component variable with the value of the encryption key.
+With this method, when creating a component, you can add a component variable with the value of the encryption key.
 This prevents the value from ever being written on a client device, temporarily or otherwise. *However*, if this method is used on a component monitor, all defined variable values will be included in alert descriptions.
 ```
 $hubFunctionsConfigSourceKey = $env:udf_30
 ```